graysonLL/DSA-codes/README.md

 Data Structures: Explore a variety of essential data structures, including arrays, linked lists, stacks, queues, trees, and more.
 Each implementation is designed for clarity, efficiency, and ease of understanding.

 Algorithms: Dive into a comprehensive set of algorithms covering sorting, searching, graph traversal, dynamic programming, and more.
-From classic algorithms like QuickSort and Dijkstra's to modern solutions, find clear and concise C implementations here.
+From classic algorithms to modern solutions, find clear and concise C implementations here.